My former students from workshops and college classes often contact me about pricing and negotiating with clients.

-On October 12th I was covering the Islamic Speakers Bureau’s “Celebrating Women of Influence ISB Gala” that was held at the Marriott Marquis in downtown Atlanta, Georgia.
+On October 12th, I was covering the Islamic Speakers Bureau’s “Celebrating Women of Influence ISB Gala” at the Marriott Marquis in downtown Atlanta, Georgia.

 Two or More Cameras

-Anytime you shoot professionally you need a backup camera.
+Anytime you shoot professionally, you need a backup camera.
 This is in case one stops working for any reason at all.
-I tend to put the Nikon 28-300mm on one camera and the Nikon 14-24mm on the other camera.
+I tend to put the Nikon 28-300mm on one camera and the Nikon 14-24mm on the other.

-For this event I had a third camera on a tripod with the Sigma 120-300mm & 2X converter so that I can shoot more straight into people’s faces from across the room rather than everything shooting up at them when I am closer.
+For this event, I had a third camera on a tripod with the Sigma 120-300mm & 2X converter so that I could shoot more straight into people’s faces from across the room rather than everything shooting up at them when I was closer.

-I had to be down front sometimes and had to shoot up at the speakers on the podium as you see here.
+I had to be down front sometimes and shoot up at the speakers on the podium, as you see here.

-After a speaker was introducing an award winner I snapped a photo of them together with some of the board members.
+After introducing a speaker to an award winner, I snapped a photo of them with some of the board members.

-As I mentioned in my last blog post I went on stage before the event started and did a custom white balance with my Nikon Cameras.
-On the Nikon Z6 & Nikon D5 you can store up to 6 different presets.
-This way you can do a custom white balance for the stage and then go to another room with different setting and set it on a different Preset.
+As I mentioned in my last blog post, I went on stage before the event started and did a custom white balance with my Nikon Cameras.
+On the Nikon Z6 & Nikon D5, you can store up to 6 different presets.
+This way, you can do a custom white balance for the stage and then go to another room with a different setting and set it on an additional Preset.

 Have a Flash

-Now with the stage having two sets of lights at 45º to the stage it was really even lighting.
-However, walking around in the Atrium of the Marriott Marquis the light was needing help with flash.
+Now with the stage having two sets of lights at 45º to the location, it was even lighting.
+However, walking around in the Atrium of the Marriott Marquis, the light needed help with flash.

-Laura Espeut, the second shooter, got this photo of me with the Nikon Z6 with a 28-300mm as well as the Godox V860ii on the camera and the MagMod Magshpere on the hotshoe.
+Laura Espeut, the second shooter, got this photo of me with the Nikon Z6 with a 28-300mm and the Godox V860ii on the camera and the MagMod Magshpere on the hot-shoe.